phanturne/metadachi-old/README.md

 ## Acknowledgments
 Kudos to the creators of the following repositories for their valuable contributions to the open-source community:
-- [ChatGPT Next Web](https://github.com/Yidadaa/ChatGPT-Next-Web): Key code implementations and concepts were drawn from this project.
+- [ChatGPT Next Web](https://github.com/Yidadaa/ChatGPT-Next-Web): Metadachi builds on the outstanding work by the author and contributors of ChatGPT Next Web.
 - [Tauri + Next.js Template](https://github.com/kvnxiao/tauri-nextjs-template): Integration of the Tauri API with Next.js relies on the code snippets from this template.

 ## License